-Each shock absorber has a five (5) position cam located at the bottom of the shock.
+Each shock absorber has a five position cam located at the bottom of the shock.
 Spring preload may be increased or decreased by turning the cam.

-To adjust, use the adjustment key supplied.
-Spray WD-40 between spring and spring collar.
+To adjust, use the adjustment keys supplied in tool kit.
+Spray WD-40 between spring and spring cam to ease adjustment